 Despite all the dramas in the news, I haven’t actually done anything to prepare.
 All my stock is running low.
 The innate tendency to be a watcher makes me procrastinate about everything until it’s too late.
 Would it eventually cost my life?

 As I contemplate the reality of my nonentity, the Chinese idiom story 滥竽充数 comes to mind –

 Once upon a time, there was a king who enjoyed having a large group of musicians playing a wind instrument called Yu.
 And there was a guy named Nanguo who didn’t know how to play, but somehow he managed to have a position in the group.
 Every time the orchestra performed, Nanguo would put on an act, making believe he’s playing, without producing a real sound.
 After the king died, the prince inherited the throne.
 But the new king loved listening to solo.
 So Nanguo had to flee the palace overnight.

 I can relate to him!
 Before coronavirus made its fame, life used to be like a group play.
 Where one could do all the empty talks without making a real sound.
 Where we put up endless flotillas of bubbles to create the illusion we’re game.
-Where you filled every moment with activities making believe you live a full life.
-It can be so convincing until death comes.
+Where you rushed to fill up every nanosecond pause with activities, making believe you live a full life.
+It could be so convincing until death comes.
 You then suddenly feel like being washed ashore all alone to a foreign land.
 All things familiar and well invested would appear to be just irrelevant on that other shore.
-The hopes and dreams you hold on with such single-minded passion would be hot-air balloons deflated.
+The hopes and dreams you held on with such single-minded fervor would be hot-air balloons deflated.

 Once all the makeshift identities are stripped away at the time of death – the greatest judge of all time I am destined to face, how would I do the solo play, with no knowledge of who I truly am?
-With or without coronavirus, there is no place on earth where death cannot catch me so unprepared.
+With or without coronavirus, there’s no place on earth where death could not catch me so unprepared.